There are more options than ever to help prevent unplanned pregnancy.

 Many factors go into making this important decision.
 What once was a good method for you a few years ago may not fit your busy lifestyle and schedule now, and new options may have become available.
 Your UHS clinician can assist you in finding the right method for your individual needs and preferences, including options for those who are ready to think about family planning.

 Many methods of contraception are available at the Tang Center.
 If you would like general information about the options available at the Tang Center, a great first step would be to make a free health education appointment (this is a counseling visit only).

-You may now start, refill or renew oral contraceptives, patch or rings without an appointment through a UHS Nurse via eTang messaging!
+- You can, refill or renew oral contraceptives, patch or rings without an appointment through a UHS Nurse via eTang messaging!